josephmcleish/kedro-tech-holiday/coderabbit.md

 ### Using CodeRabbit in Azure DevOps

-In Azure DevOps CodeRabbit needs a DevOps account to use, which costs more money.
+In Azure DevOps, CodeRabbit needs a DevOps account to use, which costs more money.
 For the purposes of testing, I used my own account, which causes an interesting message when the agent sees the code as being written by itself:

 ![CodeRabbit DevOps Review Skipped](.attachments/CodeRabbitDevOpsReviewSkipped.png)